Stacey Tookey: Early life and education

 She was born and raised in Edmonton, Alberta.
-Stacey Tookey is currently 47 years old.
 Her siblings are Kevin Tookey and Kelci Tookey.
-Stacez is married to Gene Gabriel.

 Tookey is the eldest child of parents Shelley and Wayne Tookey.
 She studied ballet and contemporary dance with the Ballet British Columbia Mentor Program, Fusion Dance Company, and as a member of the National Basketball Association's Grizzlies Extreme Dance Team.

 Career

 Tookey has worked with musical artists including Michael Bublé, Celine Dion, Bette Midler and Justin Timberlake.

 She has also performed in concerts as a member of Mia Michaels company R.A.W. and with the Parsons Dance Project in Seoul, South Korea.
 Other performances include appearing in Carmen with the Houston Grand Opera in Houston, Texas.

 She served as assistant choreographer for the Broadway production of A Few Good Men Dancin in New York City, New York.

 In 2002, Tookey relocated to Las Vegas, Nevada, where she was an original cast member for the entire five-year run of Celine Dion's show A New Day... at Caesars Palace.
 Other performances with Dion include appearances on The Oprah Winfrey Show, The 2004 World Music Awards, Larry King Live, CNN's New Year's Eve Countdown Live in Times Square and A&E's biography of Dion.

-She was nominated for Primetime Emmy Award for Outstanding Choreography for So You Think You Can Dance (season 5) in 2010.
-She was nominated again in 2011 for her work on the show's seventh season and in 2012 for her work on the show's eighth season.
+Tookey received three Primetime Emmy Award for Outstanding Choreography nominations for So You Think You Can Dance in 2010, 2011 and 2012.

+In 2012, Dance Spirit reported that Tookey was launching her contemporary dance company, Still Motion, with a debut performance planned in Los Angeles.

 Tookey represented Canada at the Genée International Ballet Competitions in London, England.

 In addition to performing, Tookey teaches master classes in Mexico, Italy, Argentina and throughout North America, and has been the recipient of many choreography awards.

 She is on the faculty of the NUVO dance convention.